pointrix-project/pointrix/README.md

 </div>

 ## News
+- 2024-10-23: We add basic viser support for pointrix.
+We will update documentation soon.
 - 2024-09-11: We have included instructions for hyperparameter search in the documentation.
 - 2024-09-02: We support all hyperparameter turning based on wandb, including "**random**", "**grid**" and "**bayes**" sweep configuration.
 - 2024-08-18: We have released Pointrix: v1.0